emildrw/QuickTransfer/README.md

     5. Client sends a MKDIR:
         1. Server responds with a MKDIRANS.
         2. Go to step (3).
+    6. Client sends a RENAME:
+        1. Server responds with a RENAME_ANSWER.
+        2. Go to step (3).
-    6. Client sends a DISCONNECT:
+    7. Client sends a DISCONNECT:
         1. Server closes the connection and exits.
         2. Client also closes the connection and exits.